elinyuhanwu/smart-brain-api/README.md

 You can grab Clarifai API key [here](https://www.clarifai.com/)

 ** Make sure you use postgreSQL instead of mySQL for this code base.

+** Self Reminder: make sure on your local not having `brew services start postgres`, this will cause the port different running postgres in docker.